KireinaHoro/research-plan/main.typ

 = Teaching Responsibilities

-The research group generally expects the doctoral student to teach one course per semester.
-In case of this could not happen due to lack of a suitable teaching position, the student is expected to take on extra administrative responsibilities as described in @other-duties.
+The research group generally expects every doctoral student to teach one course per semester.
+In case of this could not happen due to lack of a suitable teaching position, he or she is expected to take on extra administrative responsibilities as described in @other-duties.

-Since the begin of doctoral studies, the doctoral student has served as the head teaching assistant in the following two courses:
+Since the beginning of doctoral studies, the Doctoral Student has served as the head teaching assistant in the following two courses:

 #table(